yasemxn/yasemxn/README.md

 # 💫 About Me:
-Studied MSc in Data Science and Artificial Intelligence at Bournemouth University<br>Had my BSc in Computer Engineering at Bahcesehir University<br>I'm interested in coding<br>📫 You can reach me on linkedin: https://www.linkedin.com/in/yaseminkaracaa/
+Studied MSc in Data Science and Artificial Intelligence at Bournemouth University<br>Had my BSc in Computer Engineering at Bahcesehir University<br>I'm interested in coding<br>

 ## 🌐 Socials: